 In many cities the bikes can be found on almost any street and unlike the bikes in London and other cities the bikes don't need to be parked into bike docs, instead they can be parked on almost any pavement/sidewalk.

-The two most popular bike sharing apps are Mobike and OFO, depending on the city that you are in other bikes may be available.
-The OFO app only supports the Chinese language while Mobike has full support for English.
+The two most popular bike sharing apps are Meituan and Hello Bike, depending on the city that you are in other bikes may be available.
+The OFO app only supports the Chinese language while Meituan has full support for English.

 WiFi Key Unlocker